Your printer is a very valuable piece of technology. As such, you need to take very good care of it so that you can keep using it for a longer time.

 6. Print Often and on a Regular Basis

 We cannot stress this enough.
 If you have an inkjet printer and you want to save the cartridge from drying out, use the printer.

 Either print a sheet or two on a regular basis, or remove the cartridge and store it in a sealed, dry, and room-temperature environment.

 7. Use Recommended Ink and Toner Cartridges

-There are many different types of toners and cartridges in the market today.
-It is essential to know the model and brand that your printer uses before making a purchase or installing a new one.
+There are many different types of toners and ink cartridges in the market today such as original vs compatible vs remanufactured.
+It is essential to know the model and brand that your printer uses, as well as the difference between ink and toner before making a purchase.

 Different printers are built to work with certain toners and cartridges and if you pick the wrong one, it may damage your printer or just fail to work.